quicwg/base-drafts/draft-ietf-quic-transport.md

 highest-numbered non-probing packet.
 This ensures that an endpoint does not send packets to an old peer address in the case that it receives reordered packets.

-In response to such a packet, an endpoint MUST start sending subsequent packets to the new peer address and MUST initiate path validation ({{migrate-validate}}) to verify the peer's ownership of the address if it has not already.
+In response to such a packet, an endpoint MUST send all subsequent packets to the new peer address and MUST initiate path validation ({{migrate-validate}}) to verify the peer's ownership of the address if it has not already.